-It might seem like some approaches are more objective than others and thus less prone to errors introduced when the objective scientific results are passed for someone else to make a judgment.
+Just because an approach seems to be more objective, doesn't mean that it is necessarily any less prone to errors.
 The idea is to quantify or routinize the decision process to such an extent that there will be little room for judgment error.
 The goal of objectivity often takes the form of a two-step, serial decision process in which isolated scientific data is passed to a separate level of managers to make the decision.
-This objective process doesn't eliminate judgment; instead, it pushes all of the judgment to the beginning of the process.
+Providing objective information at an arm's length doesn't eliminate judgment; instead, it pushes all of the judgment to the beginning of the process.
 One begins by deciding to use a particular method of data gathering and analysis and then agrees (sometimes before any information is available) on an algorithm (set of steps) that will determine the outcome.
 We will see in this chapter that adaptive management principles can guide us to use a process in which the values are made apparent and are included from the very beginning.
 This chapter will also show that this process can be rigorous, unbiased and extremely useful when addressing complex or wicked problems.